GEOS-ESM/jedi_bundle/docs/README.md

 # Introduction

-Welcome to the system for installing JEDI source code bundles.
-Bundles are a make system that uses ECMWF's ecbuild software.
-It allows various CMake-based software packages to be concurrently built  with seamless handling of dependencies between them.
+Welcome to the "jedi_bundle" system for installing JEDI source code bundles.
+The JEDI source code utilizes bundles, which are a make system based on ECMWF's ecbuild software.
+It is convenient in that multiple CMake-based software packages can be concurrently built with seamless handling of dependencies between them.
+This software provides highly flexible configuration of the bundles for different applications of the JEDI source code and an end-to-end build process.

-This software is useful for:
+In particular this software is useful for:

+- Building several JEDI bundles in one go.
+Without having to clone and maintain several bundle repositories, each with single use.
+- Application-focused building of multiple bundles by using select make steps, rather than building the entire bundle
+- Providing a single build system for teams working with public, private and forked versions of repositories.
-- Coordinating branch names across multiple repositories.
+- Coordinating development across multiple repos by searching for a particular branch name across all included repos and across multiple organisations.
-- Searching across repos with the same name across different GitHub organisations.
-This can be used, for example, to search forks for branches.
+- Having YAML configuration to control the build system.
 - Embedding the building of the source code within a workflow system.